Rllyyy/Internet-Check/README.md

 <!--Disallow start if on batteries-->
 <details>
-  <summary> <span style="font-size:22px; font-weight: bolder; color: black">Disallow Start if on Batteries (Task Scheduler)</span></summary>
+  <summary> <b>Disallow Start if on Batteries (Task Scheduler)</b></summary>

   <p>If this setting is set to true the app will not be launched by the Task Scheduler if the pc is not connected to a power source and is instead running on batteries.
-  If "Start with Windows" was already active, please deselect the setting, click on back, go into settings again and select the option "Start with Windows".
+  After changing this value in the XML file and the setting was already active value, please deselect the checkbox and select the option "Start with Windows" again.
+If the setting was not active it will be applied if the user tick the checkbox "Start with Windows".
 The standard value is false.
   </p>
   <p>